recursionconstant/recursionconstant/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
-Java
+Java full stack development.
 - 🌱 I’m currently learning ...
-Java
+Java full stack development and more...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
-Problem solving
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-    Feel free to reach out to me via Gmail - recursionconstant@gmail.com Where you can critique, share your thoughts, comments, and suggestions.
-    Help me improve my tech skills through mutual learning and constructive criticism.
+     I am always looking to improve my tech skills through mutual learning and constructive criticism.
+Feel free to reach out, share your thoughts, or suggest improvements to my work!
+     * **Email:** [recursionconstant@gmail.com](mailto:recursionconstant@gmail.com) — Drop a line to critique, comment, or collaborate.

-    Check out my programming videos on my YouTube channel - https://www.youtube.com/@RecursionConstant Watch me code, and learn programming concepts along with me.
+     * **YouTube:** [@RecursionConstant](https://youtube.com) — Watch me code and master programming concepts along with me!
-- 😄 Pronouns: ...
-I AM THE KING.
 - ⚡ Fun fact: ...
 -->